atarasenk0/ThalesCodeAssessment/README.md

-# ThalesCodeAssessment
+# ThalesCodingAssessment
-Code assessment for the role of Software Engineer at Thales
+Coding assessment for the role of Software Engineer at Thales